-The city is mostly known for its big traditional market district (souk) and the square of Djemaa al-Fna the biggest bazaar in Marrakech and entire Morocco (cf. picture below) and which is assumed to be the busiest place in Africa.
+The city is mostly known for its big traditional market district (souk) and the square of Djemaa al-Fna the biggest bazaar in Marrakesh and entire Morocco (cf. picture below) and which is assumed to be the busiest place in Africa.
 Djemaa al-Fna is Marrakesh’ most famous square.
 Back in time, the farmers went to the square for selling their gods to the merchants.
 In the evening the square get filled with all sorts of musicians, snake charmers, magicians, storytellers, acrobats, fire-eaters, jugglers, pickpockets, old water sellers and confused tourists.
 This atmosphere is an experience in it self.

 Read also: The Blue Town of Chefchaouen, Morocco

-Old Marrakech: The Medina
+Old Marrakesh: The Medina

 As many other cities in Morocco (cf. Chefchaouen), Marrakech has an old town, Medina.
 During centuries this has been an important city and has been a center for trading, rulers, imams and scientists.
 In the Medina you will find very narrow streets together with hidden sultan palaces, beautiful decorated villas owned by wealthy merchants and colorful Arab bazaars.